 If your goal is to introduce your brand, maybe a reception area might be ideal, perhaps an island stand would then be suitable.

-If you’re goal is simply to create brand awareness, then you could consider a smaller booth space.
+If your goal is simply to create brand awareness, then you could consider a smaller booth space.

 It’s also good to have a think about whether you would like private meeting areas and if you require storage space on your booth, all these elements play a role in choosing the correct booth size.